 The comedian has another sitcom hit on his hands with the bittersweet Netflix show about a struggling widower.
-But will we see more of Tony and his friends and colleagues?
+But when can we expect to see more of Tony, his friends and colleagues?

 If you’ve been trawling Netflix for another series to binge on recently, chances are you’ll have come across Ricky Gervais’ After Life.

 Like many of the comedian’s shows, he both wrote and starred in it, and it features his style of humour at its melancholy best.

 But if six episodes proved too few for you, the great news is that there will be a second series.

 When is After Life series 2 on Netflix?

 After Life returns to Netflix on April 24 with six brand new episodes.